pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 These works of Dir and Del and Locals and so on are standard, arcane, intricate Python ways of speaking.
 They work without us pouring any special effort into making them work

-I'd guess I'll soon make lots of the defaults cyclic.
-Like when you ask for SetPenColor None then we'll give you back how we started, but every time you ask for SetPenColor without picking a Color, then we give you the next Color of the Rainbow

 ### Paste whole Files of Input